boostorg/hana/doc/tutorial.md

 `BOOST_HANA_RUNTIME_CHECK`   | Assertion on a condition that is not known until runtime.
 This assertion provides the weakest form of guarantee.
 `BOOST_HANA_CONSTEXPR_CHECK` | Assertion on a condition that would be `constexpr` if lambdas were allowed inside constant expressions.
 In other words, the only reason for it not being a `static_assert` is the language limitation that lambdas can't appear in constant expressions, which [might be lifted][N4487] in C++17.
 `static_assert`              | Assertion on a `constexpr` condition.
 This is stronger than `BOOST_HANA_CONSTEXPR_CHECK` in that it requires the condition to be a constant expression, and it hence assures that the algorithms used in the expression are `constexpr`-friendly.
 `BOOST_HANA_CONSTANT_CHECK`  | Assertion on a boolean `IntegralConstant`.
 This assertion provides the strongest form of guarantee, because an `IntegralConstant` can be converted to a `constexpr` value even if it is not `constexpr` itself.
-Note that in reality, any compile-time `Logical` is accepted by this macro, which is more general than requiring a boolean `IntegralConstant`.